RIAPS/riaps.github.io/tutorials/logging.md

 app_logs = log
 ```

-For the remote RIAPS nodes, the riaps.conf can be modified on the development VM and then moved to the remote nodes using the [fabfile utility](https://github.com/RIAPS/riaps-pycom/tree/master/bin).
-Use the ```fab riaps.updateConfig``` command to setup the remote nodes.
+For the remote RIAPS nodes, the "riaps.conf" can be modified on the development VM and then moved to the remote nodes using the [fabfile utility](https://github.com/RIAPS/riaps-pycom/tree/master/bin).
+Start with [original "riaps.conf" file](https://github.com/RIAPS/riaps-pycom/blob/master/src/riaps/etc/riaps.conf) and configure appropriately for your system configuration (including the NIC name).
+Make sure the RIAPS nodes are accessible from the fab command (see ```fab sys.check```).
+Then use the ```fab riaps.updateConfig``` command to transfer the locally edited "riaps.conf" file to the remote nodes.

-> MM TODO:  test this command to make sure it is correct or if something else is needed

-> PG: Tested successfully.
-We can maybe add the following:
-1. Edit the riaps_hosts.py file for the fabfile to work.
-2. riaps.conf file needs to be in same directory as the fabfiles otherwise it will throw an error.
-3. After the local riaps.conf file gets copied to the remote nodes, users need to change the NIC name there.

-> Note:  Since applications are deployed under a generated username, the developer must have root access to view the log messages in the ```/home/riaps/riaps_apps/<app name>``` directory.
+Since applications are deployed under a generated username, the developer must have root access to view the log messages in the ```/home/riaps/riaps_apps/<app name>``` directory.
+When writing to a log file, output to this file happens in batches so it can take some time for the data to appear in the desired file (on the order of a minute or more).

+The ```/home/riaps/riaps_apps/<app name>``` directory is only available when the application is deployed.
+Removing an application using the RIAPS controller will delete the log information.
+It is anticipated that when an application is deployed in a real system, it could be stopped and restarted or just left continuously running throughout the life of the application on the system.
+Therefore, logged information will remain available to system operators.
+During application development, the developer will be deploying and removing the application during debugging efforts.
+So it is recommended to copy the logs to another location if access is needed at a later time (for debugging).

+> Note: It is not recommended to leave actor-level logging on in a real system deployed application unless the logging is for errors and warnings only, in order to minimize disk usage.
+Consider using customizable component-level logging instead.

 ## Customizable Component-Level Logging

 The application developer can customize the logging setup for each application component instance by defining a **riaps-log.conf** file and placing it in the application directory with the components.
 This file defines the logging configuration and output pattern for each of the application components instances, thus providing flexibility for the developer to direct and format the output of each component instance individually.

-The logging configuration (or ```[[logger]]``` section) indicates the component instance for the specific configuration definition, how the output will be handles, and the output format used.
+The logging configuration (```[[logger]]```) indicates the component instance for the specific configuration definition, how the output will be handles, and the output format used.
 When the actors were defined in the application model file (.riaps), a name was given for each instance of the application component used in the actor.
 Using the [WeatherMonitor example application](https://github.com/RIAPS/riaps-apps/blob/master/apps-vu/WeatherMonitor/Python/wmonitor.riaps), an actor definition is shown below.
 The **name** for this component instance will be  **WeatherIndicator.sensor**, where 'WeatherIndicator' is the actor's name and 'sensor' is the component instance name.

 ```
     actor WeatherIndicator {